 Two overnight hike-in shelter areas (Cow Run and Wolfkiel Run) are along the trail.
-Each area contains tent sites, six adirondack-type shelters with fireplaces, restrooms and water supply.
+Each area contains tent sites, six Adirondack-style shelters with fireplaces, restrooms and seasonal water supply.
 A fee and reservations are mandatory for use of these areas and overnight usage is limited to one night per shelter site.
 Fires are only permitted in camp stoves, fireplaces or designated locations and must be extinguished when unattended.
 Standing timber and shrubs must not be defaced.
 Camping is permitted in shelter areas only.
 Other special regulations pertain to these areas.
 Contact the park office for further information.
-Pets are permitted on designated sites.

 Exolore Organized Group Tenting for more information.

 Explore the Winter Report for the current snow and ice depths.